 Huliau Climate Literacy Project

 The Huliau Climate Literacy Project is our newest program launched in fall 2017!
 The mission of the project is to work with science teachers in grades 7-12 to integrate hands-on climate literacy activities into their curriculum in alignment with Next Generation Science Standards.
-This includes classroom visits, hands-on activities, field trips with community partners, and an online climate change curriculum library for teachers (coming in fall 2018).
+This includes classroom visits, hands-on activities, and an online climate change curriculum library for teachers.
 The ultimate goal of the program is to build climate literacy in our community by supporting teachers in teaching about climate change and encouraging constructive dialogue on campus and at home.

 Join the Huliau Climate Literacy Project

 See our curriculum and other climate change resources

 Our 2017-18 pilot program served nearly 300 8th grade Earth Science students at Kalama Intermediate through a series of 5 classroom visits and a curriculum plan written in collaboration with their teachers.
 Students learned about the global carbon cycle, Earth’s climate systems and local impacts of climate change.
 They also explored solutions and strategies for resiliency and adaptation.
 After the program, students showed an over 40% average increase in test scores on our climate literacy test!

 In fall of 2018, we are serving over 450 students in grades 8-12.
 In spring 2019, we plan to work with teachers to help them implement customized versions of the curriculum in their classrooms.
 Teachers can use the button above to request a meeting with our staff to share these resources in person.
 Funding for this year’s program is provided in part by the Makana Aloha Foundation and the Atherton Family Foundation.